usa-m/usa-m/README.md

 <h1 align="center">👋👋👋</h1>

-Hi everyone!
-I'm Usama, interested in:
+Hi!
+I'm Usama, and I'm interested in:

   - Reading for understanding in-depth and writing for easy comprehension
   - Designing control systems